sagatkornel/smrge/README.md

 # smrge
-Python code of standard modell's 1st and 2nd order RGE equations (beta functions).
+Python package to do calculations with the standard modell's 1st and 2nd order RGE equations (beta functions).